WICG/turtledove/FLEDGE.md

 The browser-generated `prioritySignals` object contains the following values:
 * `browserSignals.one`: This is always 1.
 It's useful for adding a constant to the dot product.
 * `browserSignals.age`: How long ago the user was added to the interest group, in milliseconds.
-This is the most recent time the use was added to the injterest group, so re-joining an interest group resets the value.
+This is the most recent time the user was added to the interest group, so re-joining an interest group resets the value.
 This value is always non-negative.
 * `browserSignals.basePriority`: The priority field in the interest group, which may have been modified by a setPriority() call.
 * `browserSignals.firstDotProductPriority`: The priority from multiplying the interest group's `priorityVector` by `prioritySignals`.
 Only non-zero when using a `proirityVector` from a trusted bidding signals fetch, and the interest group also has a `prioritySignals` field.
 See below for more details.